DraconDev/rusti/project_analysis.md

 2. **Innovative solution**: Compile-time CSS scoping is clever and useful
 3. **Well-executed**: Solid implementation with great examples
 4. **Thoughtful design**: Opinionated choices are justified and consistent
+5. **Flexible approach**: Embraces both utility-first CSS and external CSS files

+**Key Insight**: The styling philosophy is actually very smart - use utility classes for simple, readable styling (like Tailwind), and external CSS files with automatic scoping for complex components.
+This gives you the best of both worlds.

 **Verdict**: This could be a game-changer for Rust web development, especially for teams prioritizing security and maintainability.
-The strictness that might seem limiting is actually a feature - it forces better practices.
+The strictness that might seem limiting is actually a feature - it forces better practices while remaining flexible for different styling approaches.

 **Recommendation**: For any Rust/Axum project where code quality and security are priorities, Azumi deserves serious consideration.
-The learning curve is worth the benefits.
+The learning curve is worth the benefits, especially if you appreciate utility-first CSS or want automatic CSS scoping.